Angular inflation in multi-field ${\alpha}$-attractors: Perturbation analysis

 \subsection{Generalities on adiabatic and isocurvature modes}

-We will use the notation and formalism described in \cite{KMS} and further utilized in \cite{GKS, KS, SSK}, which allows for the computation of perturbations produced in multi field inflation with non-trivial field space metric.
-We present here the main results and formulas needed for our analysis\footnote{Ref.~\cite{Achucarro:2017ing} used somewhat different notation, but the method and results are easily translatable. } and refer the interested reader to \cite{KMS} and references therein, such as \cite{GongMultifield} and \cite{Peterson:2011ytETAL}.
+We will use the notation and formalism described in Ref.~\cite{KMS} and further utilized in Refs.~\cite{GKS, KS, SSK}, which allows for the computation of perturbations produced in multi field inflation with non-trivial field space metric.
+We present here the main results and formulas needed for our analysis\footnote{Ref.~\cite{Achucarro:2017ing} used somewhat different notation, but the method and results are easily translatable. } and refer the interested reader to Ref.~\cite{KMS} and references therein, such as Refs.~\cite{GongMultifield, Peterson:2011yt,Peterson:2010np,Peterson:2010mv}.

 The evolution equation for the perturbations are \beq {\cal D}_t^2{ Q}^I + 3H{\cal D}_t { Q}^I + \left [ {k^2 \over a^2} \delta^I_{\, J} + {\cal M}^I_{\, J} - {1\over M_{\rm Pl}^2 a^3} {\cal D}_t\left ( {a^3\over H} \dot \phi^I \dot \phi_J \right) \right ]Q^J=0 \, , \eeq where $Q^I$ are the gauge-invariant Mukhanov-Sasaki variables defined as \beq Q^I = \delta \phi^I +{ \dot \phi^I \over H}\psi \,, \eeq to lowest order in fluctuations.
 The effective mass matrix $ {\cal M}^I_{\, J} $ is \beq ^I_{\, J} \equiv {\cal G}^{IK} {\cal D}_J{\cal D}_K V - {\cal R}^I_{LMJ} \dot \phi^L \dot \phi^M\, , \eeq where ${\cal R}^I_{LMJ}$ is the Riemann tensor of the field-space manifold.